AnirudhKRamkumar/Soccer-Stats-API/README.md

 Use ```pip install flask``` and ```pip install pandas``` to install both into your system.

 ## Project Status
-- Requesting data from the FBRef website: 50%
+- Requesting data from the FBRef website: 100%
-- Formatting data to send back to user: 25%
+- Formatting data to send back to user: 100%
-- User queries: 10%